Sicheng886/Breath-helmet/README.md

 # Breth helmet project code

-This is the code for deco 7385 breathing helmet create by me.
-This is the live demo of Breath I/O, a wearable device to help you with breath training in jogging.
+This is the code for deco 7385 breathing helmet create by me, a wearable device to help you with breath training in jogging.

 ## Circuit diagram